Book cover

 Three systems of the airline subscribe to the sale event: (1) the mileage system, which credits the miles related to the ticket to the passenger’s account; (2) the marketing system, which uses the sale data to make offers to customers, such as car rentals or upgrades to business class; and (3) the accounting system, which includes the sale in the company’s accounting.

-This architecture has the following interesting characteristics: (1) group communication because the same event is subscribed to by three systems; (2) space decoupling because the sales system does not know which systems are interested in the events it publishes; (3) time decoupling because the publish/subscribe system resends the events if the subscribing systems are down; and (4) asynchronous notification because the subscribers do not need to periodically query the publish/subscribe system about the events of interest.
+This architecture has the following key characteristics: (1) group communication because the same event is subscribed to by three systems; (2) space decoupling because the sales system does not know which systems are interested in the events it publishes; (3) time decoupling because the publish/subscribe system resends the events if the subscribing systems are down; and (4) asynchronous notification because the subscribers do not need to periodically query the publish/subscribe system about the events of interest.

 7.7 Other Architectural Patterns